santiagosayshey/DigiBrain/Dictionarry.md

 My brain still convinces me that these are facts sometimes.
 Even after I look at the 3000+ commits on GitHub, the community I've built on Discord and even the optional donations I've received.
 I still see the few harsh comments from the occasional entitled user and/or competitors and convince myself that it's on me to change their mind.
 It's on me to write better code.
 It's on me to *do better*.

+I'll see a LinkedIn / Facebook / Instagram post and think to myself - "Wow!
+This person really has their stuff together, I need to be more like them."
+That this person has ended up in this terrific new situation of growth and money and all these great things we want, simply because they are a better person than I am.

-But what I'm starting to understand is, that it's not on me.
-It's not on me, because I'm already doing the best I can.
+But what I'm starting to understand is, that none of those things really because I'm already doing the best I can.
 That's what I want people to take away from this post - that nothing really matters if you're already doing the best you can.
 These posts often portray a sense of ...
-I'm better than you and here's why.
+I'm better than you just by existing,